newline53/.github/profile/CONTRIBUTING.md

-# Contributing to This Project
+# Contributing to Newline by Fifth Third

 Thank you for your interest in contributing to Newline by Fifth Third!
 Because we are part of a regulated banking environment, we operate with stricter security controls than most open-source projects.
 Please read the guidelines below before interacting with our repositories.